Chapter 13: Node System and Procedural Workflow

 4. Add detail decorations

-5. Apply materials and textures
+5. Apply materials and textures13.8 Performance Optimization

 Node Tree Optimization